Jim Airey

-James Sydney Airey (born 19 August 1941 in Earlwood, New South Wales) is a former Australian international motorcycle speedway rider who rode in the 1971 World Final in Göteborg, Sweden and was a member of the Great Britain team that won the 1971 Speedway World Team Cup in Wrocław, Poland.
-Jim is also a four time Australian Champion having won the title in 1968, 1969, 1970 and 1972, as well as a five time NSW State Champion and one time Queensland and Victorian State Champion..
+James Sydney Airey (born 19 August 1941 in Earlwood, New South Wales) is an Australian former international motorcycle speedway rider, who rode in the 1971 World Final in Gothenburg, Sweden and was a member of the Great Britain team that won the 1971 Speedway World Team Cup.
+He earned 36 international caps for the Australia national speedway team and 17 caps for Great Britain.

-Career summary
+Career

 Australia

-Jim Airey started racing Speedway in the early-1960s, quickly establishing himself as a star rider and won his first NSW Solo Championship at the Sydney Showground in 1966, before going on to win the Australian Championship in 1968, also held at the Showground which was his home track.
+Airey started racing Speedway in the early-1960s, quickly establishing himself as a star rider and won his first NSW Solo Championship at the Sydney Showground in 1966, before going on to win the Australian Championship in 1968, also held at the Showground which was his home track.

 Airey became known as the "King of the Royale" as he was near unbeatable on the 509 m Sydney Showground track (the Showground was known as the "Royale").
 At one stage during the late 1960s Airey won a record 33 consecutive scratch races at the Showground.
-He wasn't totally invincible at the Showground though and regularly faced stiff competition from the likes of Bob Sharp, Gordon Guasco (who lost his life at Sydney's other speedway, Liverpool in 1970), interstate visitors such as Adelaide's John Boulger, and visiting English brothers Nigel and Eric Boocock.
+He wasn't totally invincible at the Showground though and regularly faced stiff competition from the likes of Bob Sharp, Gordon Guasco (who lost his life at Sydney's other speedway, Liverpool in 1970), interstate visitors such as Adelaide's John Boulger, and visiting English brothers Nigel Boocock and Eric Boocock.

 He followed up his 1968 Australian Championship by winning both the 1969 and 1970 championships, all held at the Sydney Showground.
-He won his fourth and last title in 1972 at the Rowley Park Speedway in Adelaide where he defeated the reigning World Champion Ole Olsen and local hotshot, defending Australian champion John Boulger.
+He won his fourth and last title in 1972 at the Rowley Park Speedway in Adelaide where he defeated the reigning world champion Ole Olsen and defending Australian champion John Boulger.
 Injury restricted him to just fourth place during the 1973 Australian Championship at the Sydney Showground which was won by Boulger.
-During this time Airey also won the NSW championship in 1969, 1970, 1971 before winning his last championship in 1974.
+During this time Airey also won the NSW championship in 1969, 1970 and 1971, before winning his last championship in 1974.
 Three of his five NSW titles were won at the Showground, while his 1970 and 1971 wins were at Liverpool in the days when the bikes still used the main 440 m track.
 He would never place second or third in the Australian Championship, only ever stepping onto the podium as the winner.